-Leigh Markopoulos is the chair of the Graduate Program in Curatorial Practice located on the San Francisco campus of California College of the Arts.
+Leigh Markopoulos is a writer, arts manager, and the chair of the Graduate Program in Curatorial Practice located on the San Francisco campus of California College of the Arts.

-Markopoulos is a regular contributor to the online journal Art Practical and has also worked on numerous writing and editorial projects, including most recently catalogues for Johan Grimonprez, Fujiko Nakaya, and the group show, "Witnessing the Wilderness."
+She is a regular contributor to the online journal Art Practical and has also worked on numerous writing and editorial projects, including most recently catalogues for Johan Grimonprez, Fujiko Nakaya, and the group show, "Witnessing the Wilderness."
+She is currently editing a publication for the artist Paul Jonas Ramirez (forthcoming, 2014, published by the Exploratorium, San Francisco).
 Her essay, "The Shape of Exhibitions," on mutable exhibition formats, appeared in the inaugural issue of The Journal for Curatorial Studies (September 2011).
 From 2003–10 she was an adjunct professor in CCA's Graduate Program in Curatorial Practice and was reappointed as associate professor in 2010.